 Putting it all together, the resulting formula is:

-up with the ball in the 3rd bin from the right.)
+can end with the ball being 3 bins away from the right.)

 So we get: